 Israeli Genocide in Gaza

-Israel is stepping up its genocidal war on Palestinian civilians in an effort to intensify its enforced displacement policy; Israeli assaults on the Palestinian people have reached a new and distressing peak.
+Israel is stepping up its genocidal war on Palestinian civilians in an effort to intensify its enforced displacement policy; Israeli assaults on the Palestinian people have reached new and distressing heights.
 Years of confining Palestinians in conditions likened to an open-air prison have now led to a situation where they live in perpetual fear, their existence marked by hour-to-hour uncertainties.
-Israel has recently intensified its aggression, launching a substantial ground invasion into the Gaza Strip.
+Israel has intensified its aggression, launching a substantial ground invasion into the Gaza Strip.
 Consequently, the already dire humanitarian condition in Palestine has been pushed to the brink, with even the basic utilities disrupted and crucial supplies scarcely available.

 The ongoing Zionist genocide in Gaza has seen a distressing surge recently.
 In what many see as a disproportionate response to October 7, the Israeli military executed comprehensive air and artillery strikes, and launched a large-scale ground incursion into the Gaza Strip.
 Israel has deliberately targeted civilian infrastructure in order to cause as many casualties, material losses, and destruction as possible.
 Israel has caused massive destruction and severe damage to vital infrastructure facilities throughout the Gaza Strip, targeting 305 schools, 1,541 industrial facilities, and 135 health facilities, including 23 hospitals, 56 clinics, 55 ambulances, 183 mosques, and 3 churches, in addition to 165 press offices.